Typicallunchbox/fakeyys-ecommerce/README.md

 ## Summary

 Fakeyys is a portfolio project which was built to further improve the author's skills.
 This project can be thought of as a guide to a developer interested in building a React site which makes use of framer-motion for a better user experience.
+This project is only front facing and does not contain any backend components, it is purely frontend focused.
+The project structure was created using [Vite](https://vitejs.dev/), a powerful frontend project generation tool.

 * Main Frontend dependencies:
     * [React](https://react.dev/)